5 Best Free Website Builders 2025: The Definitive List

 My Experience With GoDaddy

-With the support of AI and a breezy editor, I could build a polished GoDaddy website in under an hour.
+With the support of AI and a breezy editor, I built a polished GoDaddy website in under an hour.

-But this does reveal a weakness of GoDaddy’s, which is its lack of customization options.
-This can appeal to beginners who may agonize over creative choices with a builder like Wix or Webflow, because GoDaddy gives you a much more limited array of options for creating a website.
-However, I don’t recommend it if you’re looking for lots of creative freedom.
+This testing time did expose a weakness of GoDaddy’s, which is its lack of customization options.
+While this can appeal to beginners who may agonize over creative choices with a builder like Wix or Webflow, GoDaddy gives you a more limited array of options for creating a website.
+For this reason, I don’t recommend it if you’re looking for lots of creative freedom.

 I was impressed that, on the free plan, I could utilize the basic features of GoDaddy Studio to create visual content for my sites.
 Plus, I was able to send marketing emails – albeit with a default GoDaddy domain.
-Its range of features, as well as how easy it is to use, makes GoDaddy a great option if you want to experiment with website building for free before starting to sell online – which you’ll need to upgrade to GoDaddy’s Commerce Plan for.
+Its range of features, as well as how easy it is to use, makes GoDaddy a great option if you want to experiment with website building for free before starting to sell online.

 Upgrade Cost: $9.99 per month

-GoDaddy’s pricing begins at $9.99 per month, when billed annually.
+GoDaddy’s pricing begins at $9.99 per month (billed annually), making it the cheapest builder to upgrade to following the free plan.
 The Basic plan gives you access to a custom domain, no ads, plus improved marketing capabilities like advanced SEO and the ability to send 100 emails per month for your business.

 If you want to dive into the world of ecommerce, the dedicated Commerce plan is your go-to, setting you back $20.99 per month.
 It has everything you need – from selling on Facebook and Instagram to connecting with marketplaces like Amazon and Etsy.